KaiNorberg/PatchworkOS/README.md

 ### What can I do now?

 Whatever you want.
 You can include any kernel header, or even headers from other modules, create your own modules and include their headers or anything else.
-There is no need to worry about linking or dependencies, the kernels module loader will handle all of it for you.
+There is no need to worry about linking, dependencies or exporting/importing symbols, the kernels module loader will handle all of it for you.
 Go nuts.

 ### Code Explanation